 All of us should practice water conservation every day.
 In addition to preserving a valuable resource, conservation helps reduce the costs for everyone.
 With lower water usage, the water system (from where Arlington receives its raw water) does not have to be expanded as often.
 As well, the Arlington Water Utilities Department pays less for sewage treatment, which translates directly back to our customers.
 During the winter months, residential customers can take another opportunity to be conservative with their water usage and it can translate directly into savings for them!
 Specifically, each year residential customers have their monthly water consumption during the winter months averaged to establish a maximum sewer charge that the customer will have in any month for the next year.
 This program has been in place for 12 years.How exactly do you average my winter months’ usage?

-We take the water consumption shown on your December, January, February and March billings, discard the highest month and average the remaining three months to establish the maximum sewer charge that will be used from October of that year through the following September.
+We take the water consumption shown on your December, January, February and March billings, discard the highest month and average the remaining three months to establish the maximum sewer charge that will be used from the upcoming October through the following September.
 (Because we bill 20 times each month, some customers receive their December billing in early December, while others receive it at the end of the month.
 Customers should watch their individual bills beginning in October for a message indicating the approximate dates that they will be affected.)
 If, for example, water usage was 10,000 gallons in December, 15,000 gallons in January, 8,000 gallons in February, and 6,000 gallons in March, the new average is 8,000 gallons or 8, as it displays on the bill.
 The January bill of 15,000 gallons would be discarded because it is the highest of the four months and the remaining December, February and March billings would be averaged.